Lynch08/Pands-Project2021/README.md

 Firstly the correlations that I had found with the overall dataset did not seem to carry over to the correlations of the grouped species.

 Specifically while the overall data set showed correlation between the petal length and width, this was not reflected when broken down by species - it dropped below the overall number of .96 in all cases.
-Secondly, the weakest correlation of the overall data set went from being negative to positive across all species, most notably with the Iris-Setsosa.
+Secondly, the weakest variable for correlation of the overall data set, the Sepal width, went from being negative to positive across all species, most notably with the Iris-Setsosa.
 This trend continued across almost all variables where the inital correlations from the overall dataset were remarkably different to correlations of the variables when analysed by species.

 ![](Images/All3Heatmaps.PNG)